kalpeshmohanta/devsecops_netflix_clone/code/README.md

 - Provide the required basic details and click "Submit."
 - You will receive your TMDB API key.

+- Create a `.env` file for environment variables as it is excluded by `.gitignore`.

+- Update `.dockerignore` to include `.env` and `dist` as negate for successful Docker builds.

+`OR`

-Now recreate the Docker image with your api key:
+Now recreate the Docker image with your api key as `argument`:
 ```
 docker build --build-arg TMDB_V3_API_KEY=<your-api-key> -t netflix .
 ```